7hat3eird0ne/Word-Index-2/README.md

 1. Then we add it to our numerical representation and we get our result formula:
     - index = numRepres + (N\*\*L-1)/(N-1)

+1. A better alternative is also to just compute numRepres directly with the first character being 1 instead of 0

 ## How to use

 There are few commands you can use to use it, as seen using the 'h' command: